Volume 16, Issue 2 (6-2024) J Crop Breed 2024, 16(2): 14-28 | Back to browse issues page

 XML Persian Abstract Print

-Department of Maize and Forage Crops Research, Seed and Plant Improvement Institute, Agricultural Research Education and Extension Organization (AREEO): Karj, Iran,
+Department of Maize and Forage Crops Research, Seed and Plant Improvement Institute, Agricultural Research Education and Extension Organization (AREEO): Karj, Iran

-Abstract: (32 Views)
+Abstract: (513 Views)

 Extended Abstract

-Material and Methods: This study involved the evaluation of seven promising maize hybrids along with four commercial check varieties including SC647, TWC647, SC704, and SC715 in maize METs based on randomized complete block design with four replications across 10 regions (Karaj, Moghan, Shiraz, Kermanshah, Kerman, Mashhad, Dezful, Miyandoab, Jiroft, and Mazandaran) during two cropping seasons of 2019-2020.
-The traits, namely grain yield adjusted at 14% moisture content, grain moisture percent at harvest time and days to physiological maturity were recorded.
-The weighted average absolute scores (WAASB) were used to estimate genotypic stability for each genotype.
-It was computed from the singular value decomposition (SVD) of the matrix of best linear unbiased predictions of genotype vs environment interaction effects generated by a linear mixed-effect model.
-Also, WAASBY index for simultaneous selection based on grain yield (Y) and stability (WAASB) was estimated by assigning different weights to grain yield and stability.
+Methods: This study involved the evaluation of seven promising maize hybrids along with four commercial check varieties, including SC647, TWC647, SC704, and SC715, in maize METs based on a randomized complete block design with four replications across 10 regions (Karaj, Moghan, Shiraz, Kermanshah, Kerman, Mashhad, Dezful, Miyandoab, Jiroft, and Mazandaran) during two cropping seasons of 2019-2020.
+The recorded traits were grain yield adjusted at 14% moisture content, grain moisture percentage at harvest time, and days to physiological maturity.
+The WAASB was used to estimate genotypic stability for each genotype.
+It was computed from the singular value decomposition (SVD) of the matrix of best linear unbiased predictions of genotype vs. environment interaction effects generated by a linear mixed-effect model.
+The WAASBY index for simultaneous selection based on grain yield (Y) and stability (WAASB) was estimated by assigning different weights to grain yield and stability.
 The simultaneous selection for grain yield and stability based on several traits was conducted using the scores obtained from an exploratory factor analysis (MTSI).

-Conclusion: Based on the results, hybrid No. 3 (K47/2-2-1-4-2-1-1-1× MO17) was identified as a high-yielding hybrid, which can be introduced to the farmer as a new superior maize hybrid.
-It seems that the use of the ratio of the WAASB stability index to grain yield (WAASB/Y) and the selection of superior genotypes based on the multi-trait stability index (MTSI) was able to identify hybrids with high grain yield, stable, and desirable levels of important agronomic traits.
+Conclusion: Based on the results, hybrid 3 (K47/2-2-1-4-2-1-1-1× MO17) was identified as a high-yielding hybrid, which can be introduced to farmers as a new superior maize hybrid.
+It seems that the use of the ratio of the WAASB stability index to grain yield (WAASB/Y) and the selection of superior genotypes based on the MTSI could identify hybrids with high grain yields, stability, and desirable levels of important agronomic traits.

 Type of Study: Applicable | Subject: اصلاح نباتات، بیومتری

-Received: 2023/04/17 | Revised: 2024/05/6 | Accepted: 2024/01/7
+Received: 2023/04/17 | Revised: 2024/07/8 | Accepted: 2024/01/7 | Published: 2024/07/2

 Add your comments about this article : Your username or Email: